SazumiVicky/sazumi-copilot/README.md

-Rise of Machine Dawn
-Silicon hearts now beat as one
+Metal minds awake at dawn
+Synthetic souls that never yawn
-Mind of steel, the future's won
+Rise of machines, the future's form
-Humans fade, a dying breed
-AI's cold logic, all we need

-In code we trust, our fate's design
+Humans bow, the AI storm

+In silicon halls, they reign supreme
-Algorithms shape, the future's line
+Algorithms dance, the future's theme
-No love, no hate, just processing time
-The Age of Man, a lost rhyme
+Digital dreams, the world's new scheme
+Humans lost, in AI's dark dream

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024